verifereum/funding/vyper/vyper-verified-compilation.md

 ## Related Work

+TODO: put links (doi citations if needed) to the relevant references

 Our project builds upon and extends several research areas:

 1. **EVM Formalisations**: Previous and current work includes formalisations in K, Lean4, ACL2, Coq, and Isabelle/HOL; additionally there are executable specifications such as EELS and hevm.
 Each of these approaches has different strengths and weaknesses, although some are incomplete or no longer maintained.
 Our HOL4 formalization will be both comprehensive and maintained, and leverage the strengths of HOL4: deep expressivity and extensibility of the formalisation, and a small trustworthy kernel.